pandurang-kolekar/DeepSeqCoverageQC/docs/generateCounts.md

  -nodesize=int            Size of counter memory block allocation in base pairs.
 Larger is better for WGS, smaller is better for sparse data
                           such as that found in amplicon or whole exome sequencing.
-Default is 4096 -minmapq=int             Sets a minimum MAPQ threshold that must be exceeded by a read's MAPQ in order to be counted.
-Default is 55
+Default is 4096

 Citations: